VMBlakelock/bouquetnblooms/README.md

 #### Heroku:

 The project should have been deployed to Heroku.
 It should use the automatic deployment method via Github, using your Github repository.

-It is not deployed due to errors and no time to rectify before submission.
+Note: The project is not deployed due to errors and no time to rectify before submission.
+Error:
+gitpod /workspace/bouquetnblooms $ heroku config:set DISABLE_COLLECT=1 --app django-bouquetnblooms
+Setting DISABLE_COLLECT and restarting ⬢ django-bouquetnblooms... !
+ ▸    Invalid credentials provided.

+Therefore nt able to get past this part to continue.

 *Deployed to [Heroku](https://django-bouquetnblooms.herokuapp.com/) and stored in [Github](https://github.com/)*

 Below shows the steps the developer believes is required to deploy on Heroku: